Do NOT skip this step. Let's learn something new that you can use in your ecommerce business right away.👍

 Google is your friend

 A quick and easy method to finding other keywords for your business is to just type your existing ones into Google.
 Just then scroll to the bottom of the page and see what it comes up with.
-This can be prove quite effective but it doesn’t actually show you how much traffic these keywords generate.
+This can prove quite effective but it doesn’t actually show you how much traffic these keywords generate.

-Luckily they have developed a separate tool altogether, specifically designed to generate keywords and show the average monthly searches they each generate.
+Luckily, they have developed a separate tool altogether, specifically designed to generate keywords and show the average monthly searches they each generate.